NYCPlanning/design/CPP (CPE)/usability-interview-script.md

     > Avoid saying "How might ..." and instead "Find out ..."

+> [!TIP]
+> Follow-up questions are to help interviewers break down the task into steps when a participant is stuck.
+Use to your discretion.

 - Keep track of the time when a participant start and end a task

 ### Observer